1 in 26

 More people live with epilepsy than with autism spectrum disorders, Parkinson's disease, multiple sclerosis and cerebral palsy – combined.

 Epilepsy is one of the world's oldest known medical conditions, and yet too many people do not understand it.
-In too many cases, this misunderstanding has led to fear, discrimination and social stigma.
+In too many cases, this misunderstanding has led to fear, discrimination and social isolation.

 Here are some key numbers (in Tweet-size bites) to talk about it!